What Are Good Download & Upload Speeds?

 The Federal Communications Commission (FCC) minimum requirement for broadband internet download speed is 100 Mbps (megabits per second).
 This speed is sufficient to engage in most online activities with acceptable results.
 But having more speed will provide a much better — and less frustrating — experience for you.

 Another important point is that the speed providers advertise is based on a wired connection.
 Your wireless devices will have considerably slower connections than the advertised speeds.
-For this reason, 50 Mbps per person in a household is a more realistic speed that accounts for slower WiFi connections.
+For this reason, 50 Mbps or more per person in a household is a more realistic speed that accounts for slower WiFi connections.

 Download speeds of 100 Mbps or more will improve your browsing experience and provide a stable connection for the following activities: